Overview of Scrum Framework

-Scrum Master is responsible for facilitating a scrum, ensure that there are no hassles in the way of quality product or deliverable being delivered.
+Scrum Master is responsible for facilitating a scrum, ensure that there are no hassles in the way of quality products or deliverables being delivered.
 The scrum master acts as a mediator between the team and any hassles on the path of work and is not necessarily the team leader.
 The scrum master ensures that the Scrum framework is followed.
-The scrum master encourages the team to improve.
+In addition, the scrum master encourages the team to improve.
 The role has also been referred to as a team facilitator or servant-leader to reflect the dual aspects.

 The Workflow of Scrum Framework

 The workflow of a scrum framework is as follows: